joergmlpts/iNat-trails/docs/source/usage.rst

 Installation
 ------------

-*inattrails* runs on Python 3.7 or higher and it can be installed with *pip*.
+Package *inattrails* provides utility *inat-trails* and it runs on Python 3.7 or higher and can be installed with *pip*.

 .. code-block:: console